Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 #### Workflow Editor

 Now the Workflow Editor is open and you can view and modify your training course.
 On the left, the list of chapters is displayed.
-You can use as many as you want, but let's stick to a single one in this tutorial.
+You can use as many as you want, but let us stick to a single one in this tutorial.
 You can see the chapter workflow on the right.
 An empty chapter has only a starting point.

 To add a step, click with the right mouse button anywhere on the empty area and choose the `Add Step` option.
 To remove a step, click on the step with the right mouse button and choose the `Delete Step` option.
 You can drag a step around the canvas with the left mouse button.